-Field identifications, also known as field elimination show-ups or one-on-one identifications, may be helpful in certain cases, where exigent circumstances make it impracticable to conduct a photo or live lineup identifications.
-A field elimination or show-up identification should not be used when independent probable cause exists to arrest a suspect.
+Field identifications, also known as field elimination show-ups or one-on-one identifications, may be helpful in certain cases, where exigent circumstances make it impracticable to conduct a photo or live lineup identification.
+A field elimination show-up or one-on-one identification should not be used when independent probable cause exists to arrest a suspect.
 In such cases a live or photo lineup is the preferred course of action if eyewitness identification is contemplated.